hasura/graphql-engine/docs/graphql/core/queries/query-filters.rst

 Fetch if **all** of the nested objects defined via an array relationship satisfy a condition
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default a row is returned if any of the nested objects satisfy a condition.
+A row is returned by default if any of the nested items satisfy a condition.
 To achieve the above, we need to frame the ``where`` expression as ``{_not: {inverse-of-condition}}``.
 This reads as: fetch if not (any of the nested objects satisfy the inverted condition) i.e. all of the nested objects satisfy the condition.

 For example: